Amavi Cellars

 Walla Walla, WA

-Bledsoe Family Winery is the second label founded by former NLF quarterback (and Walla Walla High School alum) Drew Bledsoe.
+Bledsoe Family Winery is the second label founded by former NLF quarterback and Walla Walla High School alum Drew Bledsoe.
+(He also established Doubleback.)
 The varietals include a chardonnay, rosé, syrah and cabernet sauvignon.
 The downtown tasting room is open by appointment only (Wed.-Sun.).

 Canvasback